JoDotNet/UGC/README.md

 ### Using UGC

 1. Enter your Gas Price.
-2. Enter the amout of percent the tank is on.
+2. Enter the amount of percent the tank is on.

 ### Example